 Imagine how if those plants were to close, in addition to two nuclear power plants, the optics would be for the Republican controlled State of Ohio leading into a Presidential Election year.

-Governor Mike DeWine signed the Ohio Clean Air Act within minutes of getting it from the Ohio House of Representatives Tuesday.Grab the FREE WDTN News App for iPhone or Android.
+Governor Mike DeWine signed the Ohio Clean Air Act within minutes of getting it from the Ohio House of Representatives Tuesday.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.